paulwarren/nzde/dict/S/README.md

 <b>1</b> <i>n.</i> (Rural) [young sheepdogs] overeagerness.

 >  Sting - a young huntaway that leaps at its sheep, at full roar, whenever it gets the 'walk on' command, is said to have too much sting.
 Time and a firm hand should convert most of that sting into a powerful hunting machine that'll really shift sheep. <i>(Dec 15, 1983,NZ Journal of Agriculture,46</i>)

-## Sting

- <i>n.</i> (in full Southern Sting) (usu. as the Sting) a Southland-based netball franchise competing in the National Bank Cup.

->  The Southern Sting, the team who have won netball's national title six straight times, after being runner up to the Otago Rebels in 1998, have certainly galvanised Southland, and not just Southland Sport. <i>(Nov 13, 2004,Listener (New Zealand Listener),page 53</i>)

->  The Sting have played two home games so far, and the goalkeeper reckoned she was still waiting for the crowd to find full voice. <i>(May 7, 2004,Dominion Post  Sport & RaceForm,9</i>)